Part of the Paediatric Cardiology service of the Western Cape

 Clinical Interests: Interventional Cardiac Catheterisation, Risky Business.

-Director of the Children’s Heart Disease Research Unit: A/Professor Liesl Zühlke
+Director of the Children’s Heart Disease Research Unit: Professor Liesl Zühlke

 Clinical Interests: Rheumatic Heart Disease, Global Health, Adolescent Transitional Care, Grown-Up Congenital Heart Disease, Combined Cardio-Obstetrics and Quality Improvement.